Apiture Developers Apiture Developers

 Each webhook has a state property which indicates whether events should be routed to it.
 Some states are set automatically, while others can be requested if needed.
 The states are:

-Enabled: Events are sent to this webhook.
+Events are sent to this webhook.

-Suspended: Apiture has automatically stopped events from being sent to this webhook, because it has had multiple, consecutive failures, such as responding with a 4xx or 5xx error code.
-Apiture may contact the webhook owner when a webhook is in a suspended state, if it seems necessary to resolve the issue.
+Apiture has automatically stopped events from being sent to this webhook, because it has had multiple, consecutive failures, such as responding with a 4xx or 5xx error code.
+Apiture may contact the webhook owner when a webhook is in a deactivated state, if it seems necessary to resolve the issue.

 Description